alea-git/alea-git.github.io/_projects/mobile-app-1.md

 YouRemind became, therefore, a platform where groups of people, like associations or companies, could come together to tell something they have in common, and automatically have YouRemind make ebooks.

-{% include post-components/gallery.html columns = 2 full_width = true images = "/images/projects/mcyr1.png,/images/projects/mcyr2.png,/images/demo.jpg,/images/demo.jpg, " %}
+{% include post-components/gallery.html columns = 2 full_width = true images = "/images/projects/mcyr1.png,/images/projects/mcyr5.png,/images/projects/mcyr2.png,/images/projects/mcyr6.png, " %}

-ABABA
+&nbsp;

 Towards the end of 2017, **a collaboration began** with the Municipality of Moncalieri (province of Turin) and with Libera Piemonte, **the most important anti-mafia association** in Italy.